ricountzero/SentenceSnap/README.md

 # SentenceSnap

-Creates a JSON file with sentences extracted from the text to add as quotes in Monkeytype.
+Creates a JSON file with sentences extracted from the text to add as quotes in Monkeytype in Belarusian language.

 Do
 ```